MosMetro-official/CoreTableView/README.md

 - 💬  Very easy to integrate
 - 📱  Working from iOS(11+) && guaranties same perfomance on iPhone 5s and 13 Pro Mapx
 - 🚴  All updates are natively

+Please do not forget that the (DifferenceKit)[https://github.com/ra1028/DifferenceKit] library is integrated into our wrapper.
+We have fixed the version and are following the update very closely.
+In any case, you don't need to import DifferenceKit separately into your project.

 ## Integration